 - 21.1.
-Searching, screening and confiscation will be conducted in line with the DfE's latest guidance on searching, screening and confiscation and OAT's Searching, Screening and Confiscation Policy. - 21.2.
-Principals and the staff they authorise have a statutory power to search a child or their possessions where they have reasonable grounds to suspect that the child may have a banned or prohibited item.
+Searching, screening and confiscation will be conducted in line with the DfE's latest guidance on searching, screening and confiscation and OAT's Searching, Screening and Confiscation Policy.

+- 21.2.
+Principals and the staff they authorise have a statutory power to search a child or their possessions where they have reasonable grounds to suspect that the child may have a banned item.

-21.3.
-The prohibited items are:
+- 21.3.
+These banned items are:

+- knives and weapons

+- alcohol

+- illegal drugs

+- stolen items

-- knives or weapons, alcohol, illegal drugs and stolen items; - tobacco and cigarette papers, fireworks and pornographic images; - any article that a member of staff reasonably suspects has been, or is likely to be used: - to commit an offence; or - to cause personal injury to, or damage to the property of, any person (including the child)
+- any article that the member of staff reasonably suspects has been, or is likely to be used

-21.4.
-The banned items are:

-- Vapes and electronic cigarettes - Lighters and matches - Mobile phone used on site - Energy and fizzy drinks (e.g. Monster, Red Bull, Coca-Cola, Pepsi etc.) - Personal protection sprays (such as pepper spray, defense sprays or identification sprays) - 21.5.
+- to commit an offence, or

+- to cause personal injury to, or damage to property of; any person (including the child).

+- tobacco and cigarette papers

+- e-cigarettes or vapes

+- fireworks

+- pornographic images

+- weapons

+- 21.4.
 As long as it is reasonable in the circumstances, academy staff are permitted by law to take temporary possession of any suspected illegal substance or prohibited item.